 Let’s look at a basic example.
 We’ll start by defining our custom typed client class:

 This class needs to accept a HttpClient as a parameter on its constructor.
 For now, we’ve set a public property with the instance of the HttpClient.

 We then need to register this in ConfigureServices as follows:

 We pass our MyGitHubClient type as the generic argument to AddHttpClient.
 This will be registered with a transient scope in DI.
 As our custom typed class accepts a HttpClient this will be wired up within the factory to create an instance with the appropriately configured HttpClient injected in.
 We can now update our controller to accept our typed client instead of an IHttpClientFactory:

 Since our custom typed client exposes its HttpClient as a property we can use that to make HTTP calls directly.

 Encapsulating the HttpClient

 The final example I want to look at in this post is a case where we want to encapsulate the HttpClient entirely.
-This approach is most likely useful when we want to define methods which handle specific calls to our endpoint.
-At this point we could also encapsulate the validation of the response and deserialisation within each method so that it is handled in a single place.
+This approach is most likely used when we want to define methods which handle specific calls to our endpoint.
+At this point, we could also encapsulate the validation of the response and deserialisation within each method so that it is handled in a single place.

-In this case we’ve stored the HttpClient that gets injected at construction in a private readonly field.
+In this case, we’ve stored the HttpClient that gets injected at construction in a private readonly field.
 Instead of dependants of this class accessing the HttpClient directly, we have provided a GetRootDataLength method which performs the HTTP call and returns the length of the response.
 A trivial example but you get the idea!